-Create a new MapViewer data source that enables it to connect to the Oracle RAC database, by using the container\ds attribute of the MapViewer data source.
+Create a new MapViewer data source that enables it to connect to the Oracle RAC database, by using the container_ds attribute of the MapViewer data source.
 Specifically, you must add an entry like the following in the mapViewerConfig.xml file:

-'''

-<map_data_source name="mvdemo"

-container_ds="jdbc/mvdemods"

-number_of_mappers="7" />
+<map_data_source name="mvdemo" container_ds="jdbc/mvdemods" number_of_mappers="7" /> In the preceding example:

-'''

-- The name attribute specifies the MapViewer data source name, which is needed for map requests. - The value for the container\ds attribute must match the JNDI Location string that you noted when you created the container RAC data source (see Section 1.6.1). - The number\of\mappers attribute specifies the maximum number of supported concurrent map requests that can target this data source.
+- The name attribute specifies the MapViewer data source name, which is needed for map requests. - The value for the container_ds attribute must match the JNDI Location string that you noted when you created the container Oracle RAC data source (see Section 1.6.1). - The number_of_mappers attribute specifies the maximum number of supported concurrent map requests that can target this data source.

-For more information about the name and number\of\mappers attributes, see Section 1.5.2.14.
+For more information about the name and number_of_mappers attributes, see Section 1.5.2.14.